A resource for news innovators to learn, plan & do.

 Move all aspects of standard article creation and publication upstream in the workflow to reporters and line editors.
 In a legacy workflow, an average article might need work from several specialists (writing, visuals, line editing, copy editing, web production) along the way to publication.
 While there’s still a need for specialists, efficient digital workflows can’t afford to rely on so many of them for the average article.
 Enabling a reporter and line editor to manage every aspect of an article’s creation and publication helps streamline and speed digital work.

 Ensure print needs aren’t dictating workflow constraints by isolating print functions from the primary publishing workflow.
 News organizations with print products have long-held editing and production processes that tend to stymie change efforts upstream.
-Breaking off print decision-making and explicitly freeing reporters and line editors from print responsibilities enables them to focus on doing the best possible work for digital, while dedicated print specialists ensure the best of that work is expertly curated for the print audience.
+Breaking off print decision-making and explicitly freeing reporters and line editors from print responsibilities enables them to focus on doing the best possible work for digital, while dedicated print specialists ensure that work is expertly curated for the print audience.

 When should we do it?